 Rayless sunflower

-Rayless sunflower stands in stark

-contrast to Florida's other Helianthus

-species.
-Although its flowerhead lacks

-the bright yellow rays associated with

-most species, its dark brown disk more

-than makes up for the loss.
-Its sheer

-abundance in wet savannas and ditches

-ensures it won't be missed.

-Fall
+Helianthus radula

+Rayless sunflower stands in stark contrast to Florida's other Helianthus species.
+Although its flowerhead lacks the bright yellow rays associated with most species, its dark brown disk more than makes up for the loss.
+Its ditches ensures it won't be missed.